oxidecomputer/helios/README.md

 illumos](https://illumos.org/docs/developers/build/), which covers most of what the Helios tools are doing on your behalf if you are curious.

+### Prerequisites

+If you've installed the `helios-engvm` listed above, the prerequisites should already be available.
+This is the `full` image from that repo.
+However, if you're using the `base` image, you'll need to install the `developer/illumos-tools` package.
+This includes the closed binaries and assorted other machinery for `helios-build` to work its magic.
+You can determine if you already have this installed with `pkg list developer/illumos-tools.`

 ### Building during development

 While making changes to illumos, you can perform a "quick" build.
 This